First, you should declare your intent to do so by filling out the application form.

 Apply for the Exam

-- Fill out the form and take it to the Student Financial Services office (Lucina Hall, room 027) and pay the $50 testing fee.
+Fill out the form and take it to the Student Financial Services office (Lucina Hall, room 027) and pay the $50 credit by examination fee.

-- Return the form with proof of payment to the Department of Communication Studies office where you will be given the instructions for the persuasive presentation (speech).
+Return the form with proof of payment to the Department of Communication Studies office.

 Submit your portfolio